 The Florence Urban Renewal Agency has two debt obligations outstanding at the beginning of the 2019-21 fiscal biennium.
 In 2015, the Florence City Council agreed to use full faith and credit obligations of the City to take out debt and in turn loan to FURA.
 This policy decision increased the debt capacity of the Agency and reduced interest costs.
 The 2016 Banner Bank loan to the City was loaned to the Agency to refinance the existing 2010 loan for the Old Town Infrastructure Project and to enable the Agency to pay for the design concept and the architectural & engineering services for the ReVision Florence Streetscape Project.
-The 2019 Banner Bank loan to the City was loaned to the Agency to finance the purchase of the Quince Street Property and to fund the ReVision Florence Streetscape Project construction phase.
-The Agency collects property taxes in the General Fund and transfers the amount necessary to fulfill the obligations to the Debt Service Fund.
+The 2019 Banner Bank loan to the City was loaned to the Agency to fund the ReVision Florence Streetscape Project to fund the ReVision Florence Streetscape Project taxes in the General Fund and transfers the amount necessary to fulfill the obligations to the Debt Service Fund.
 The Agency then makes it's debt service payments to the City's Debt Service Fund.
 Details of these two obligations are shared in the table below.